Pam Blackwell

 Pam Blackwell (born November 9, 1942) is an American Jungian educator and theorist, as well as a playwright and novelist.
-She has been a meditation teacher for 40 years and directs "Morningstar Institute".
-In addition to its other services, "Morningstar Institute" offers online, college-level meditation courses.
+She has been a meditation teacher since 1961 and directs "Morningstar Institute".

 A recipient of a National Endowment for the Arts Fellowship in 1985, her first novel, Ephraim's Seed, was published in 1995.
-It was the first of a projected four-novel series, The Millennial Series—a fictionalized account of happenings in the time just before and then during The Millennium.
+It was the first of a projected four-novel series.
 The following two novels in the series were Jacob's Cauldron (1998) and Michael's Fire (2002).
-The concluding novel in the series will be entitled David's Throne.
+These first three novels are set in the 21st century before Christ's second coming.
+The concluding novel was to be titled Enoch's Compass and set in the first 100 years of the Millennium.

 In addition to her novels, she wrote Christ-Centered Meditation: A Handbook for Spiritual Practice in 2011.
-She also authored the lyrics and book for the musical Parley P. Pratt's Great Escape, co-written with Jazz vocalist Kelly Eisenhour (a graduate of Boston’s Berklee College of Music and former backup singer for Gladys Knight).
+She is a playwright, lyricist and producer of the musical Parley P. Pratt's Great Escape based on the story of Pratt in LDS church history.
+The music written by Jazz vocalist Kelly Eisenhour.